 Coping with EMR Scavenger Hunt

-ld improve my day-to-day patient care and create standardization for where EMR information is stored.
-Currently, I have to look in multiple places within EMR’s to gather all of the relevant pieces of information to manage a patient’s complaint or condition.
-This reminds me of a scavenger hunt and not the well designed dashboard that was promised.
+An ability to connect with a single interface, irrespective of the EMR, would improve my day-to-day patient care and create standardization for where EMR information is stored.
+Currently, I have to look in multiple places within EMRs to gather all of the relevant information to manage a patient’s complaint or condition.
+This reminds me of a scavenger hunt, not the well-designed dashboard that was promised.

 Instead of identifying the problems of paper-based medical charts and developing tools to overcome their limitations, we added technology to the same paradigms.
-This only resulted in improved readability, but not an improvement in how physicians access the information of these systems.
+This only resulted in improved readability but not an improvement in how physicians access the information of these systems.

 Related: Why Physicians Will Never Ever Like EMRs and How to Change That